 Be sure to let a member of your care team know if depression does not improve.

 Questions to ask your doctor when prescribed an antidepressant medicine:

-Medicines used to treat depression can be unsafe if taken more often or in greater amounts than prescribed or if stopped too quickly.
-Please ask your doctor before making any dose changes.
-Also, be sure to store medicines safely, and keep out of the reach of children.
+Ask your child’s care team before making any dose changes.
+Also, be sure to store medicines safely.
+Keep them out of the reach of children.

 Children and teens with depression should be monitored for suicide risk and worsening of symptoms.

 Together does not endorse any branded product mentioned in this article.

 Reviewed: February 2023